OWASP/owasp-mastg/Document/0x06a-Platform-Overview.md

 The iOS security architecture makes heavy use of hardware-based security features that enhance overall performance and security.
 Each device comes with two built-in AES 256-bit keys, UID and GID, fused/compiled into the application processor and Secure Enclave during manufacturing.
 There is no way to directly read these keys through software or debugging interfaces such as JTAG.
 Encryption and decryption operations are performed by hardware AES crypto-engines with exclusive access to the keys.

 The GID is a common value shared between all processors in a class of devices and known to Apple, and is used to prevent tampering with firmware files and other cryptographic tasks not directly related to the user's private data.
-UIDs, which are unique to each device, are used to protect the key hierarchy used for device-level file system encrytion.
+UIDs, which are unique to each device, are used to protect the key hierarchy used for device-level file system encryption.
 Because they are not recorded during manufacturing, not even Apple can restore the file encryption keys for a particular device.

 To enable secure deletion of sensitive data on flash memory, iOS devices include a feature called Effaceable Storage.
 This feature provides direct low-level access to the storage technology, making it possible to securely erase selected blocks <sup>[6]</sup>.